DanieleTrapani/airboat/README.md

 1. Sign up or log in to your account.
 2. Explore the app and browse all the available offerings.
-3. Bbook your chosen boat after making your decision.
+3. Book your chosen boat after making your decision.
 4. Manage your booking.

 ## Contributing